joeldodson/eyesunstrung/docs/blog/something_new.md

 # Something New

+[Editor's Note: It's been over 13 months and I'm back to this project.
+I've realized what a dumb name "eyesun" is and am changing that.
+Also, the initial scope is too optimistic.
+See the [take two](take_two.md) article for an update.]

 Today, July 3rd, 2024, I'm starting a project I hope, at the very least, I will find useful.

 Like maybe most people who want to play guitar, I've picked it up many times,